Class SoVolumeGroup

 SoVolumeGroup is primarily intended for cases where the volumes are sampled on different grids.
 For example if the volume dimension, size (3D extent) or orientation are different.
 For volumes that are actually multiple data sets sampled on the same grid, for example seismic attribute volumes, it may be more appropriate to blend the volumes using an SoDataCompositor or SoVolumeShader node.

-Since OIV 9.3, EdgeDetection (Gradient, Luminance, Depth) and LowResMode (DECREASE_SCREEN_RESOLUTION) effects are supported.
-These post process effects need to be applied to all or none of the volumes.
-If all fields corresponding to an effect are the same for each volume, the effect is activated.
-If fields are different then default value is used.
+Since OIV 9.3, SoVolumeGroup supports EdgeDetection(Gradient, Luminance, Depth) and LowResMode (DECREASE_SCREEN_RESOLUTION).
+It can only apply these post process effects to either all or none of the volumes.
+If all fields corresponding to an effect are the same for all volumes, it activates the effect.
+If the fields are different, SoVolumeGroup uses the last value traversed.

 Limitations: